stephen-w-choo/markov-model-presentation/README.md

-# Simple Markov Text Models Talk
+# Simple Markov Text Model Generator

-This repository is used for a talk I give on simple Markov models, and predictive language models in general.
+This repository is used for a presentation I've given on simple Markov models, and predictive language models in general.

 In this repository - I've implemented a simple Markov Model (with options for higher order models) from scratch in plain Python.
 I've tried to do it with as minimal abstractions as possible - just to illustrate what I think is both a really simple, and elegant concept.
 The one exception is using NLTK for tokenisation - because tokenisation itself is very much a non-trivial task to implement from scratch.